ingenerator/kohana-core/UPGRADING.md

 Check your code for Request::factory() or Feed:: class references.
 Switch all this code over to guzzle or similar.

-### Update your index.php to use the new request initialisaion code
+### Update your index.php to use the new request initialisaion and execution code

 Instead of the default: